SlithyMatt/x16-xci/example/APPENDIX.md

 end_anim
 ```

 This trigger is for "walking" to the part of the sidewalk in front of Izzy's door.
 The entire sequence is taken up by a sub-sequence that will only execute if the avatar is not already in front of Izzy's.
 This level has three different locations that the avatar can be, starting with near the car.
 After that, the avatar can move up and down the sidewalk between the areas in front of Izzy's and the garage to the left.
-If avatar is not near Izzy's or the garage, then it must still be in the initial position after exiting the car, so the avatar moves to the left until it reaches the destination.
+If the avatar is near the car, it moves to the left until it reaches the destination.
 Otherwise, if the avatar is in front of the garage, it will move to the right.
 This is the only scenario in which the avatar moves to the right, so the frame sequence only changes to that here.
 In each case, the ```near_izzys``` state is set to true, which is mutually exclusive to the ```near_garage``` state, which will be false after this sequence.

 ```
 tool_trigger run  20 19  21 21
 if_not near_izzys
-if_not near_garage
+if near_car
+clear_state near_car
 sprite_move 1  2  28  -2 0
 wait 56
 set_state near_izzys